RWANDA MEDICAL JOURNAL

 Introduction: should always begin the text, and requires brevity and focus.
 Long articles may need subheadings to clarify their content.
 Different articles may be adapted according to their type.
 It conveys the nature and purpose of the work and quotes the relevant literature.
 Only strictly pertinent background information is necessary for understanding why the topic is important and why the study was undertaken.
 We suggest that the final paragraph clearly states the hypothesis or purpose of the study.

 Methods: Details of clinical and technical procedures should follow the introduction.
 A clear description of the selection of the observational or experimental subjects should be given.
 The identification of all aspects of the study, it’s reasoning, and the related relevance should be explicitly justified.
-The criteria of subject exclusion or inclusion should be discussed.
+The criteria for subject exclusion or inclusion should be discussed.
 Identify in sufficient detail the methods, instrumentation, procedures, and all drugs and chemicals used (including generic names, doses, routes of administration) to allow other workers to reproduce the study.

 Results: A logical sequence of presentation of results is required in the text; along with tables, and illustrations.
 Repetition of data from illustrations into the text should be avoided; however, emphasizing or summarizing important observations can be helpful.